RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 Next, inject a handle to the future repository class which will provide access to the underlying data repository.
-It is injected with Spring's **@Autowired** annotation which locates, instantiates, and injects runtime instances of classes automatically, and manages their lifecycle (much like Java EE and it's CDI feature).
+It is injected with Spring's **@Autowired** annotation which locates, instantiates, and injects runtime instances of classes automatically, and manages their lifecycle (much like Java EE and its CDI feature).
 Add these at the `<!-- TODO: Insert Catalog Component here -->` marker:

 ~~~java
     @Autowired